Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ## Configure UAN

+The CHN will automatically be configure on a UAN if the SLS `BICAN` network `SystemDefaultRoute` attribute is set to `CHN` and the following Ansible variable is set.

 `uan_can_setup: yes`

 Please refer to the "HPE Cray User Access Node (UAN) Software Administration Guide (S-8033)" document on the [HPE Support Center](https://support.hpe.com) website for more information.